-ception of the periodic lines (method 3).
+- All methods produce a similar result, with the exception of the periodic lines (method 3).
 This is due to the fact that the periodic line segment is disjoint, and therefore can "fit" inside two image features at once.
-For most of the orientations, the periodic line segment consists of only 2 points.

-- The two discrete, non-interpolated implementations (methods 1 and 2), never reach values approximating 1.
+For most of the orientations, the periodic line segment consists of only 2 points. - The two discrete, non-interpolated implementations (methods 1 and 2), never reach values approximating 1.
 The interpolated and grey-value methods (methods 4, 5 and 6) reach higher values, closer to the ideal value of 1. - The three methods that work along lines across the image (methods 2, 4 and 5) show a stair-like dependency on the length.
 This is because of the discretized lengths of these segments.
-Note that the actual length of the SE depends on the angle.
-This dependency is less obvious in method 1 because there both the length and the angle are discrete.
-When slightly changing the length, the angle changes slightly as well.
-This results in a less ordered pattern, which masks this dependency.
-In the other methods, first an angle is set, then the length is rounded to the nearest integer. - There are very few differences between the two interpolated methods (methods 4 and 5). - The result of the grey-value method (method 6) is very smooth, but shows some "ringing".
-This can be explained by the sampling of the SE and the image: morphological filtering uses the maximum or minimum value in a neighborhood, and it depends on whether a sample exactly hits such a maximum or minimum that it can be found or not.
-By modifying slightly the angle of the line, a different set of samples will sit close to maxima or minima (i.e. the ridge of the line).
+For method 1, there is also a stail-like dependency on the angle, because it is discrete as wll. - There are very few differences between the two interpolated methods (methods 4 and 5). - The result of the grey-value method (method 6) is very smooth, but shows some "ringing".
+This effect is angle-dependent (graphs not shown).